ut-issl/s2e-documents/Tutorials/GettingStarted.md

 2. Read `README.md` to check the overview of S2E
 3. Execute `./scripts/VisualStudio/dowload_cspice_VS32bit.bat` to set up CSPICE library
   - **Note:** The script is not completely automatic.
 Users need to input several simple words.
-  - If you don't use Windows and Visual Studio 2017 or 2019, or the script doesn't work well in your environment, please see  [How to download CSPICE Library](./General/HowToDwnloadCSPCElibrary.md)
+  - If you don't use Windows and Visual Studio, or the script doesn't work well in your environment, please see  [How to download CSPICE Library](./General/HowToDwnloadCSPCElibrary.md) and download the CSPICE files by yourself.
 4. Execute `./scripts/Common/download_nrlmsise00_src_and_table.sh` to download the atmosphere model table.
 4. Execute `./scripts/VisualStudio/make_nrlmsise00_VS32bit.bat` to generate library files for the atmosphere model.
-4. Compile and execute the S2E_CORE by referring [How to compile with Visual Studio](./General/HowToCompileWithVisualStudio.md)
+4. Compile and execute the S2E_CORE_OSS by referring [How to compile with Visual Studio](./General/HowToCompileWithVisualStudio.md)

 ## 4. Check log output

 1. Check `./data/SampleSat/logs` to find CSV log output file
-   - The fine name includes executed time as `YYMMDD_HHMMSS_default.csv`
+   - The file name includes executed time as `YYMMDD_HHMMSS_default.csv`
 2. Open the CSV log file
 3. You can see the simulation output
 4. The meaning of each value is described in the first row